Lake Shore Blvd. and Kings Highway N, 14617 map

 The City of Rochester is responsible for the maintenance and operation of Durand Beach.
-Open swim and swim lessons are offered at the Beach during the summer months.

 With 5,000 feet of Lake Ontario waterfront, Durand-Eastman Park is a favorite for sun bathers.
 During the winter months, cross-country skiers find hilly terrain to conquer.
 Originally the estate of Dr. Henry Durand, the park was a gift to the city by Dr. Durand and George Eastman, who acquired some adjacent lands to increase its size to 965 acres.